Winternight5/Kumi/README.md

 ## Known Issue

 *Dated May 15, 2020, Mac and iPhone Safari's browser is having compatility issue that prevent web socket to properly connect using Gunicorn version 18.0.0 on Heroku server.
-Running test on localhost should work without this issue.*
+Running on localhost should work without this issue.*

 ## Getting Started